mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

     1. Bootstrapping.
 You can pass in the OS a string named **UserData**.
     2. VM import/export
     3. Instance Metadata
+        - Instance metadata is data relating to the instance that can be accessed from within the instance itself using a utility capable of accessing HTTP and using the URL: <http://169.254.169.254/latest/meta-data>
+        - Instance metadata is a way that scripts and aplications running on EC2 can get visibility of data they would normaly need API calls for.
+        - The metadata can provide the curent external IPv4 address for the instance, which isn't configured on the instance itself but provided by the internet gateway in the VPC.
+It provides the AZ the instance was launched in and the security groups applied to the instance.

 2. Modifying an instance
     1. modify instance type.
 Instances can be resized